BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 **1. User Deposits Funds** - The user deposits Bitcoin or sats into a mint.
 In Cashu, this is done by sending Bitcoin to the mint’s address.
 In Fedimint, the process is similar but involves federated entities.

 {% include picture.html
-   image = "/assets/images/guide/how-it-works/ecash/ecash.jpg"
+   image = "/assets/images/guide/how-it-works/ecash/how-ecash-works@1x.png"
-   retina = "/assets/images/guide/how-it-works/ecash/ecash@2x.jpg"
+   retina = "/assets/images/guide/how-it-works/ecash/how-ecash-works21x.png"
-   mobile = "/assets/images/guide/how-it-works/ecash/ecash-mobile.jpg"
+   mobile = "/assets/images/guide/how-it-works/ecash/how-ecash-works@2x.png"
-   mobileRetina = "/assets/images/guide/how-it-works/ecash/ecash-mobile@2x.jpg"
+   mobileRetina = "assets/images/guide/how-it-works/ecash/how-ecash-works@2x.png"
-   alt-text = "Mint creation"
-   width = 800
-   height = 456
+   alt-text = "An illustration of how ecash is generated." caption = "How ecash is generated." width = 800 height = 456 layout = "full-width"
 %}

 **2. Blinded Token Creation** - The mint generates blinded tokens, which are cryptographic representations of the deposited funds.
 The blinding process ensures that the mint cannot link the tokens to the user, preserving privacy.